AndreaPratama/Christmas_Sales/README.md

 - Shipping methods’ correlation with customer satisfaction.
 - Product popularity and gift wrap usage by age group.

-In this project there are 2 pages :
+In this Dashboard there are 2 pages :
 - Overview
 - Details